An accelerated program to prepare you for the next stage of your career.

-* Exceptions: VISA denials or students who have not obtained visa by the visa deadline date receive full refund minus a $250 program fee plus non-refundable instalment plan fee of $125 if applicable.
+* Exceptions: VISA denials or students who have not obtained visa by the visa deadline date receive full refund minus a $250 program fee.
 The School of Continuing Studies would be pleased to defer the registration to the next session date.

 Notice of withdrawal will be printed on the Official Income Tax Receipt.

 If you are a School of Continuing Studies student and require a copy of your Student Record, please access the Student Portal, (you will need your student ID as well as your password to access the portal) and click on the Grades link.

 If you do not pass a course (achieve a final grade below 50% or D) you may still be permitted to continue in the Program if the course is not a pre-requisite for the subsequently scheduled course in the Program, however, you will have to repeat that course with another cohort.
 If a failed course is a pre-requisite for the subsequent course in the program, you will not be permitted to continue in the Program.